hansbuehler/cdxbasics/README.md

 * `fmt_datetime()` returns a nicely formatted daytime code in natural order e.g. YYYY-MM-DD HH:SS.
 It returns the respective simplification if just a `date` or `time` is passed instead of a `datetime`.

 * `is_jupyter()` tries to assess whether the current environment is a jupyer IPython environment.
+This is experimental as it appears there is no safe way to do this.
+The current implemenentation checks whether the command which started the current process contains the string `jupyter`.

 ## np